ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3dc-rscp/README.md

 Further investigation is necessary.

-For the currently unspupported RSCP namespaces and tags, please refer to the official E3/DC tag list provided with the [sample application](http://s10.e3dc.com/dokumentation/RscpExample.zip).

 Note that RSCP knows more than 600 tags (representing ca. 300 parameters), so we think it does not make sense to read all of them.
 Therefore, we will add tags to the adapter upon upcoming use-cases.

+<a name="iss"></a>
+## Issues and feature requests

+For issues and feature requests, you can write in English or German.

+### Bug reports
+Open the [bug report form](https://github.com/git-kick/ioBroker.e3dc-rscp/issues/new?assignees=&labels=&template=bug_report.md&title=), and enter comprehensive information.
+Most times a log-file will be neccessary for debugging, so please provide a debug-log:

+1. stop instance
+2. delete log
+3. set instance to log mode "debug" (or even "silly", depending on type of issue)
+4. start instance an let it run for ca. 1 minute (or longer, if you know the bug takes more time to show up)
+5. store log in a file
+6. attach logfile to the issue (no inline log please; it's too long)

+### Feature requests and general issues
+Open a [blank issue](https://github.com/git-kick/ioBroker.e3dc-rscp/issues/new), and describe what you would like the adapter to do, and why.
+Please keep in mind:
+* The adapter is meant to trigger RSCP and provide the results in ioBroker's object tree, nothing more.
+Further processing or storage are left to other code.
+* **To search for currently unspupported RSCP namespaces and tags, please refer to the official E3/DC tag list** provided with the [sample application](http://s10.e3dc.com/dokumentation/RscpExample.zip).
+* Everything not listed in the RSCP tag list or otherwise shown to be delivered is regarded "out of scope".

 <a name="sam"></a>
 ## Sample script